 - 2) In-Class Assignments (20% of final grade): Students are also expected to participate in all classroom activities such as pop quizzes or writing assignments.
-There will be no make up assignments allowed for these activities.
-If you receive an excused absence, then the in-class assignment will also be excused. - 3) Tests (50% of final grade): Eight chapter tests (multiple choice/true-false) will occur based on the schedule below.
+If you miss an assignment because an excused absence, then you still must complete the assignment in order for the grade to be excused.
+Otherwise you will receive a 0 for the assignment. - 3) Tests (50% of final grade): Eight chapter tests (multiple choice/true-false/short answer) will occur based on the schedule below.
 The tests will be made available on Sakai: Tests & Quizzes.
 Once you begin the test, you will have a set time limit to complete it, and so you must complete it in one sitting.
 You cannot save your answers and return at a later time to finish it.
 In case of unintended submission or any other problems taking the tests, students must contact me immediately.
-I will determine if you deserve to retake the test or do other make up work. - 4) Final Exam (20% of final grade): A comprehensive final exam will be given on the final exam date listed below.
+I will determine if you deserve to retake the test or do some other make up work for it. - 4) Final Exam (20% of final grade): A comprehensive final exam will be given on the final exam date listed below.
 It will cover Judaism, Christianity, and Islam (Ludwig chs.
 6-14 and Van Voorst chs.
 3-5).
 The questions will be similar to those in the online chapter tests.
 The purpose of the exam is to test the student's overall retention of core concepts related to the three religions.

-Grading Policy: All final grades will be calculated according to the Rutgers' grading system: 4.0 = A (100-90), 3.5 = B + (89-85), 3.0 = B (84-80), 2.5 = C + (79-75), 2.0 = C (74-70), 1.0 = D (69-65), 0.0 = F (64 and below).
+Grading Policy: All final grades will be calculated according to the Rutgers' grading system: 4.0 = A (100-90), 3.5 = B+ (89-85), 3.0 = B (84-80), 2.5 = C+ (79-75), 2.0 = C (74-70), 1.0 = D (69-65), 0.0 = F (64 and below).
 An incomplete ("T" grade) for this course will not be given unless the student consults with me about the reason for not completing the course work on time.
 Grades that appear in the Sakai Gradebook are only close estimations of your grade.
 I reserve the right to adjust and override these grades as I deem necessary.
 All final grades are based on my assessment of your work.